 Hurt in a Crash?
 Our Guide to Wisconsin Car Accident Laws Explains What Victims Need to Know

-Understanding how Wisconsin law affects car accident victims and personal injury settlements improves your chances of a successful case.
-Learn what to do after a crash, how long you have to file a claim, types of compensation you can receive, and what other state laws affect Wisconsin drivers.
+Understanding how Wisconsin law affects car accident victims and personal injury settlements improve your chances of a successful case.
+Learn what to do after a crash, how long you have to file a claim, the types of compensation you can receive, and what other state laws affect Wisconsin drivers.
 Warshafsky Law’s aggressive legal team includes private investigators, medical doctors, and experienced Milwaukee car accident attorneys fighting for maximum recoverable damages for injured crash victims.

 1. First Steps after a Crash: Acting Responsibly in Accordance with Wisconsin Law